FAQ - Frequently Asked Questions

 FAQ – Frequently Asked Questions – is a short list of our most frequently asked questions we are getting from our customers.
 If you cannot find what you are looking for in here, or have specific questions about benefits and plans, please contact our Customer Care representatives.
 We are here to assist you!

-All ISO plans are offered to non-U.S. citizens only.
-Our student plans are available for international students who are currently away from your home country and engaged in educational activity.
-Voyager plan is available for part-time students, dependents, and other non-US citizens in the USA.
+ISO plans are offered to non-U.S. citizens only.
+Our student plans are available for international students who are currently away from their home country and engaged in educational activity.
+Voyager Plan is available for part-time students, dependents, and other non-US citizens in the USA.
 For specific eligibility requirements please check each plan's policy brochure.

 The minimum age to enroll in a student plan is 12 years old.
 The minimum age to enroll in a non-student plan is 7 years old.
-Maximum age in all plans is 64.
+Maximum age in enrollment for all plans is 64 years old.

-ISO plans cover sicknesses and injuries, different plans offer different levels of coverage.
-Please check the schedule of benefits in the brochure.
+ISO plans cover sicknesses and injuries, and our different plans offer different levels of coverage.
+Please check the summary schedule of benefits in the brochure.
 For additional information please call our claims administrator, HealthSmart at (800) 203-4720, Monday - Friday 8 AM to 5 PM EST.

-Dependents on F2 or J2 visa can enroll either with the F1/J1 visa holder as a dependent or on their own, by purchasing the Voyager plan for non-student, if they are age 7 and older.
-The second option is usually more affordable but less benefits are offered.
+Dependents on F2 or J2 visa can enroll either with the F1/J1 visa holder's plan as a dependent or on their own, by purchasing the Voyager plan for non-student, if they are age 7 and older.
+The second option is usually more affordable but fewer benefits are offered.

-You may pay by debit/credit card online - the most efficient way.
-You may still enroll online but choose to mail in the application together with a personal check or money order.
+You may pay by debit/credit card online.
+Alternatively, you may choose to mail in your payment voucher together with a personal check or money order.
 Please see specific instructions on the payment voucher.

-Please visit ISO’s website at www.isoa.org and choose the plan that fits your needs.
-Click on the “Buy” icon and follow our convenient registration and purchase process.
+Please visit our website and choose the plan that fits your needs.
+Click on the “Buy” icon and follow our convenient registration and purchasing process.
 Make the payment online using your credit or debit card.
-We will mail you a confirmation email with your Insurance ID card, plan’s brochure and a confirmation letter instantly.
+We will email you a confirmation letter together with your Insurance ID card and plan’s brochure instantly.

-Yes, you may also fill in the enrollment form on the brochure, scan/email or fax the form (if paying by credit card) to ISO: Email: Customer care Fax: (212) 262-8920.
+Yes, you can complete the last 2 pages of the policy brochure (Enrollment form).
+Then, scan and email/fax the form (if paying by credit card) to ISO: Email: CustomerCare@isoa.org.
+Fax: (212) 262-8920.

-Yes.
-A confirmation email will be sent to you automatically after you have successfully submitted your payment.
-The confirmation email you will receive will have several attachments in PDF format: insurance card copy, confirmation letter, and plan policy brochure.
+Yes, a confirmation email will be sent to you automatically after you have successfully submitted your payment.
+The confirmation email you will receive will have several attachments: Insurance ID card, Confirmation Letter, and your policy brochure.
 Please check your junk mail or spam folder if you cannot find in your inbox.

-Make sure that your billing information is the same as the one you provided for your bank.
-If the information is correct, please contact your bank and notify them that you are making a payment to ISO.
-If you hold an international credit card, your bank may have more restrictions or may need your authorization before you can make a payment.
+Make sure that your billing information is the same as the one you indicated.
+Please also contact your bank and notify them that you are making a payment to ISO.
+If you are using an international credit card, your bank may have more restrictions which need your authorization before you can make a payment.
 Another option would be to use a different credit/debit card to complete the purchase.

 ISO is an eco-friendly company, no physical cards will be distributed unless upon request.
 You may print your ID card from the PDF you receive following your purchase.
 The ID card is also available in your online account.

 No, ISO does not require members to show any proof or documents when purchasing the plan.
-We might ask for proof in order to process a pending claim.
-Please note that any failure in providing a valid proof will result in the denial of the claims.
+We might ask for additional information when processing a pending claim.
+Please note that any failure in providing valid proof is liable to result in the denial of a claim.

-You can print a copy of the email we sent you with your Insurance ID card and/or confirmation letter attached to the confirmation email you received from us and show your school as a proof of insurance.
+Please provide a copy of the email we sent you with your Insurance ID card and confirmation letter to your school as proof of insurance.

-You can complete and submit the waiver after you successfully purchase the plan.
-The confirmation letter you receive will provide all necessary information for the waiver.
+You should complete the waiver after you have purchased the plan.
+Please refer to your confirmation letter for all necessary information to complete the waiver.

-Yes.
-You can email ISO at Customer care with an attachment of the waiver.
+Yes, you can email us your request with an attachment of the waiver.
 The completed waiver will be then faxed to the school directly.

 You should contact ISO Customer Service.
 Please include the waiver questions and/or screenshot of the waiver when you email us.

-No. The name of the insurance company is listed in your confirmation letter or brochure.
+No, the name of the insurance company is stated in your confirmation letter or brochure.
 Please refer to the insurance carrier section on the confirmation letter.

-If you have a COMPASS or VOYAGER plan, the type of the plan is Indemnity.
+If you have the "Silver" or "Voyager" plan, the type of the plan is Indemnity.
 For all other plans, the type of plan is PPO.

 You should contact your school for the waiver status.

-Please contact ISO Customer Service and email us a school proof of denial of waiver.
+Please contact ISO Customer Service and email us the waiver denial proof you received from your school.
 This document must include a valid reason for denial.
 We will do our best to assist.

-No. We will send the waiver form directly to the school.
-However, the student can obtain a copy of the waiver from the school’s office.
+No, we will send the waiver form directly to the school, not to you.
+You can obtain a copy of the waiver from the school’s office.

-We process the waiver request within 1-2 business days upon email request.
-Members will receive an email notification when the waivers are faxed.
+We process the waiver request within 1 business day upon your email request.
+You will receive an email notification when your waivers has been sent.

-For in-network providers, the rate of services has been negotiated between the doctors and the insurance company.
-Usually, your medical expenses will be lower at an in-network hospital when compared with the doctors that are out-of-network.
+For in-network providers, the rates of services have been negotiated between the doctors and the insurance company.
+Usually, your medical expenses will be lower at an in-network provider’s office when compared with the doctors that are out-of-network.

-ISO offers some of the leading networks in the U.S. - First Health and Multiplan.
+ISO uses two leading networks in the U.S. - First Health and Multiplan.
 Please check the lists of service providers here.

 Please download the form at the View & Print Center.
 You can send the documents both by mail and email.

-First, make sure it is a bill and not a copy of the bill which was sent to the insurance company.
-Then, you should contact our claims administrator, HealthSmart, and check if there are any pending claims.
-Please refer to our claim procedures online.
+First, confirm if it is a bill and not an explanation of benefits (EOB), which was sent to you by the insurance company.
+Then, contact our claims administrator, HealthSmart, and check if there are any pending claims.

 After the claim is completely processed, the reimbursement will be mailed to you as a check.